BuddyForms/BuddyForms-Hook-Fields/readme.txt

 == Changelog ==
+= 1.3.5 - 31 May 2021 =
+* Hotfix: Fixed CSS issues for CTP other than posts.
+Eg: Product (WooCommerce).
+* Hotfix: Fixed issue related with duplicate hooked media files on the Post Single View.

 = 1.3.4 - 22 May 2021 =
 * Fixed to do not show default thumbnail if no media was uploaded.
 * Improved thumbnail/preview support for PDF, Video, Audio (MP3) and Compressed files on the Upload and File fields.